Royalty audit information

 Review and appeal process

-The process to be followed by mineral royalty payers who wish to dispute an assessment (including a default assessment) is established in Part 11 of the Taxation Administration Act 2007 (NT) (the TAA).
+The process to be followed by royalty payers who wish to dispute an assessment (including a default assessment) is established in Part 11 of the Taxation Administration Act 2007 (NT) (the TAA).

-1. The MRA process is, as follows:
+The process is, as follows:

 (1) first, a royalty payer must lodge a written objection to the assessment within 60 days of the assessment being issued.
 The objection is determined by a TRO business unit that is organisationally separate to the business unit which issued the royalty assessment;